 Elevation: 6,515 ft

-There are numerous lines that will lead you from the parking lot to the peak’s northwestern slopes.
-The area away from the lava flow is covered by sagebrus, pine and juniper trees and is open in nature and easy to traverse.
-Please take care of this pristine environment and watch out for rattle snakes.
+There are numerous lines that will lead you from the parking lot to the peak’s northwest slopes.
+The area away from the lava flow is covered by sagebrush, pine and juniper trees and is open in nature and easy to traverse.
+Please take care of this pristine environment and watch out for rattlesnakes.

 Another approach is via the Wilderness Trail.
 The Park Service describes the Wilderness Trail as follows.